jramapuram/jramapuram.github.io/_posts/ramblings/2016-06-06-rnn-backrpop.md

  - `Do we need to iterate all layers backprop_interval times?` Yes, you need to get all the loss vectors for the corresponding input minibatches (at each timestep).
  - `Does every layer need to hold a list of inputs / outputs for each backprop_interval?` Yes.
 SGD updates are only done after backprop_interval forward pass operations.
 Since this is the case each layer will need to hold the input / output mapping for each one of those forward passes.
 This is what makes an RNN trained with backprop-through-time memory intensive as the memory scales with the length of the BPTT interval.
  - `Do we need backprop_interval number of weights for the RNN layer?` No!
 They are shared weights/biases between all the recurrent layers and they are updated in one fail swoop!
+ - `Do we need to cache all the state derivatives of the RNN layer?` No!
+Since they are compounded via a simple addition operator you merely need to keep one value and recursively add to it.

 ## Issues